Psychologist Dr. Tricia Giessler

 therapy (often referred to as psychotherapy or talk therapy).
 There are

 many different styles of therapy, but the psychologist will choose the

 type that best addresses the person’s problem and best fits the

 patient’s characteristics and preferences.

-Some common types of therapy are cognitive, behavioral, cognitive-behavioral, interpersonal, humanistic, psychodynamic or a combination of a few therapy styles.
-Therapy can be for an individual, couples, family or other group.
-Some psychologists are trained to use hypnosis, which research has found to be effective for a wide range of conditions including pain, anxiety and mood disorders.
+Some common types of therapy are cognitive, behavioral, cognitive-behavioral, interpersonal, humanistic, psycho-dynamic or a combination of a few therapy styles.
+Therapy can be for an individual, couples, or a family.